What does an enrolled nurse do?

 Undergraduate and honours courses can provide opportunity for career advancement and skill specialisation as you become an enrolled nurse.
 Study involves a combination of clinical theory and practice.

-These courses provide you with the ability to apply for high level employment options that are far more specialised and targeted towards a certain area of nursing.
+These courses provide you with the ability to apply for high-level employment options that are far more specialised and targeted.

 You must enrol with your state authority in order to practise as an enrolled nurse.

 Put your training to good use and get the best professional head start in your nursing career.
 Take a look at our sample resume and cover letter and put your best foot forward when you apply for nursing jobs.